Francine Sommerfeld Obituary - NY | New York Times

 She was a passionate dog lover - her beloved Frisky always in her heart.

-Francine is survived by loving family: her daughter Lisa Sommerfeld Kaplan, sister Rene Werman, ex-husband Edward Sommerfeld, son-in-law Kenneth Kaplan and granddaughter Hayley.
+Francine is survived by loving family: her daughter Lisa Sommerfeld Kaplan, sister Renee Werman, ex-husband Edward Sommerfeld, son-in-law Kenneth Kaplan and granddaughter Hayley.

 To say "she was really something" is an understatement.